jacantwell/bikepacker-tracker-blog/frontend/content/posts/part-1.md

   picture: "/content/images/profile.jpg"
 ---

-Three days into my cycling journey from England to Spain, I'm still processing that I actually did it.
-After three months of planning, the reality of this leap still hasn't quite sunk in.

 #### Exeter to Plymouth

 I began the journey towards the ferry with goodbyes and watery eyes.
 After living in Exeter for 7 years I was looking forward to a final trek over Dartmoor to catch my ferry from Plymouth.
 The sun was shining as I left, however this quickly changed as I approached the edge of Dartmoor and its ever unpredictable weather.
 Luckily the rain was light and warm; if anything it provided respite from the hills taking me up to the top of the moor.